 A major emergency may require the evacuation and immediate shelter of those who have been displaced by the event.
 Additionally, there may also be a need to support the Police in helping survivors from a major incident who are not casualties but do require immediate help and assistance in the aftermath of such an event.
-These facilities may include Survivor Reception Centres, or more commonly, Rest Centres.
+These facilities may include Survivor Reception Centres, or more commonly, Welfare Centres.

-Organisation Responsibility District Council the provision of suitable buildings as possible venues for rest centres the provision of officer support to the Rest Centre operation, in particular: supporting Rest Centre operations providing liaison with District Emergency Centres and other emergency centres during emergencies homelessness advice and assistance providing access to benefits advice.
-County Council providing staff to support a Rest Centre, Survivor Reception Centre, Friends and Families Reception Centre or Humanitarian Assistance Centre providing liaison with the County Emergency Centre and other external emergency centres during an emergency identifying and supporting vulnerable people, liaising with other organisations as necessary feeding evacuees and survivors.
+Organisation Responsibility the provision of suitable buildings as possible venues for welfare centres the provision of officer support to the Welfare Centre operation, in particular: District Council supporting Welfare Centre operations Council providing liaison with District Emergency Centres and other emergency centres during emergencies homelessness advice and assistance providing access to benefits advice County Council providing staff to support a Welfare Centre, Survivor Reception Centre, Friends and Families Reception Centre or Humanitarian Assistance Centre providing liaison with the County Emergency Centre and other external emergency centres during an emergency identifying and supporting vulnerable people, liaising with other organisations as necessary feeding evacuees and survivors.

 - Relevant district and county plans referenced within this document;

-- KCC Welfare Centre Guidelines:
+- KCC Welfare Centre Guidelines;

-- KRF Evacuation and Shelter Plan:
+- KRF Evacuation and Shelter Plan;

-- KRF Humanitarian Assistance Centre Plan
+- KRF Humanitarian Assistance Centre Plan; and

 - KRF Vulnerable Persons Plan.